-- 1. Establish the essay's topic, including any conflict or controversy that will be addressed. - 2.
+- 1. Establish the essay's narrow topic, including any conflict or controversy that will be addressed. - 2.
 Include a clear articulation of the thesis.

+In short, introductions grab the reader's attention and inform the reader of the essay's topic.
+Introductions usually end with a thesis statement.
 Often, especially in longer and more complicated essays, the thesis as stated in the introduction is itself a summary of the more detailed argument that will follow.
 Still, the introduction should introduce the thesis in one way or another; it typically includes a statement of the general line of reasoning that the body of the essay will take.

-1 DID YOU KNOW
+OID YOU KNOW

 This statement of the general line of reasoning is called a nut graph.
-This part of the introduction tends to state things such as, "First, I will explore x.
+This part of the introduction tends to state things such as, "First I will explore x.
 Then I will expand on x by looking at y, and then I will demonstrate how y is really z," or something to that effect.
-It gives readers a very quick outline of the essay's main points-a map for them to use as they proceed through the text.
+It gives readers a very quick outline of the essay's main points - a map for them to use as they proceed through the text.